-The purpose of the ANA shall be to protect and promote neighborhood interests and the health, safety, and general welfare of residents within the organization’s geographic jurisdiction in a non-partisan, educational, and cooperative manner; subject to the meaning of Section 501 c (3) of the Internal Revenue Code of 1954.
+The purpose of the ANA shall be to protect and promote Armatage neighborhood interests and the health, safety, and general welfare of residents within the organization’s geographic jurisdiction in a non-partisan, educational, and cooperative manner.
+ANA is organized within the context of the State Non-profit Law, specifically 317A.435, Subd.4(c).

 Article III: BOUNDARIES

 Armatage neighborhood boundaries are set by the City of Minneapolis, and currently are:

 - West side of Logan Avenue and west of property line of 1825 W 59th St and 1900 W 60th Street

 - East side of Xerxes Avenue

 Membership is the right of any person who:

 - Is 18 years of age or older and resides within the boundaries of the Armatage neighborhood and attends and signs-in at a meeting.

 - Is a single representative of any commercial property, school, park, or church within the boundaries of the Armatage neighborhood, and attends a meeting with an authorization letter on business letterhead, designating that person as the official representative of that business/institution to be presented to the Secretary prior to the start of the meeting.